 Twelve of Middlesex’s 600 square kilometers belong to Heathrow Airport, which has become the major employer for London’s western boroughs.
 Almost all the site disappeared under concrete at one go: the runways were begun at around the time of the D-Day landings, in June 1944 and the new London Airport was in business by the end of 1946.
-It’s an odd place to put the world’s third largest international airport: unlike Madrid, Frankfurt or Paris planes have to cross the heart of the built up areas either when taking off or, more commonly, when landing.
-The choice of the small hamlet, on the western fringe of Hounslow Heath, at one stroke destroyed Middlesex as an agricultural county by commandeering its best land, whose fertility had been laboriously been built up by Victorian market gardeners using London’s endless supply of horse manure.
+It’s an odd place to put the world’s third largest international airport: unlike in Madrid, Frankfurt or Paris, planes in London have to cross the heart of the city either when taking off or, more commonly, when landing.
+By choosing Heathrow, the small hamlet, on the western fringe of Hounslow Heath, the government of the day destroyed Middlesex as an agricultural county by commandeering its best land, whose fertility had been laboriously been built up by Victorian market gardeners using London’s endless supply of horse manure.
 Two planners chose Heathrow, and the decision was pushed through taking advantage of the wartime system of top-down direction.
-The first was Sir Patrick Abercrombie, the father of the New Towns and author of the County of London Plan (1943) and the Greater London Plan (1944) who envisaged a need for multiple airports serving London including the one that became Heathrow.
+The first was Sir Patrick Abercrombie, the father of the New Towns and author of the County of London Plan (1943) and the Greater London Plan (1944) who saw a need for multiple airports serving London including the one that became Heathrow.